DjangoGirls/tutorial/css/README.md

         margin-left: 15px;
     }

-Add this to your CSS, save a file and see how it works!
+Add this to your CSS, save the file and see how it works!

 ![Figure 14.3](images/margin2.png)

-Maybe we can customize a font in our header?
+Maybe we can customize the font in our header?
 Paste this into your `<head>` in `post_list.html` file:

     <link href="http://fonts.googleapis.com/css?family=Lobster&subset=latin,latin-ext" rel="stylesheet" type="text/css">